airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 -  BankIt, a web-based submission tool with wizards to guide the submission process

--  Sequin, NCBI’s stand-alone submission tool with wizards to guide the submission process is available by FTP for use on for Windows, macOS and Unix platforms.
+-  Sequin, NCBI's stand-alone submission tool with wizards to guide the submission process is available by FTP for use on for Windows, macOS and Unix platforms.

 -  Tbl2asn is the recommended tool for the bulk data submission.
 It is a command-line program that automates the creation of sequence records files (.sqn) for submission to GenBank, driven by multiple tabular unput data files.
 Documentation and download options can be found under https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/.